 Budget: 142 USD per person per day approximately.

 Have you heard the fascinating story of Romulus and Remus?
-The Eternal City, Rome, presents its historic glory and cultural richness to visitors in a splendid way with its absolutely famous Italian delicacies, aesthetic galleries and lively bars.
+The Eternal City, Rome, presents its historical glory and cultural richness to visitors splendidly with its famous Italian delicacies, aesthetic galleries and lively bars.

-After spending 2 nights in Rome, anyone will accept that it is a top city for financially protected short breaks.
+After spending two nights in Rome, anyone will accept that it is a top city for financially protected short breaks.

 These are a few unmissable tourist attractions that would give any visitor the experience of a lifetime: